Louise Brown Verrill

 Louise Shurtleff Brown Verrill (23 March 1870 – 17 February 1948) was an American composer and pianist.

 Verrill was born in Portland, Maine to Lewis F. and Mary Alice Abbott Brown.
 She studied piano and composition in Berlin and Dresden, then married Harry Mighels Verrill in 1895.
 They had five children.
+In 1897 she was elected to the National Society of the Colonial Dames of America.

 Verrill's music was published by Louis H. Ross & Co.
 Her works include: